lando/lando/docs/config/env.md

 You can tell Lando to inject additional environment variables into every service in your app using environment files.
 This is particularly useful if you want to:

 1. Inject sensitive credentials into the environment a la the 12-factor app model
-2. Store credentials in a `.gitignored` file that is not committed to the repo
+2. Store credentials in a `.gitignore` file that is not committed to the repo
 3. Set config on a per environment basis

 You can accomplish this using the `env_file` top level config in your [Landofile](./lando.md).